Composed and Conducted by: John Barry

 Despite its strong action theme and energetic title song, the album for A View to a Kill is really quite low-key.
 “Tibbett Gets Washed Out”, “Bond Underwater”, and “Destroy Silicon Valley” all veer into very dark territory.
 Even the action track “May Day Bombs Out” doesn’t really get too fast-paced.
 The last notable cue to mention is “Airship to Silicon Valley”, which features a villainous fanfare bridged by more dark suspense.

 A View to a Kill is a great score, but the actual soundtrack album is woefully missing much of the best material.
-A lot of this material can actually be found in good quality on the internet, so it’s not entirely missing.
+A lot of this material can actually be found in good or at least serviceable quality on the internet, so it’s not entirely missing.
 This is a solid score, though it may come off as unexpectedly dark despite Duran Duran’s awesome title song.

 Rating: (score) 8/10 (album) 6/10